Ronald Scott (aviator)

-Sub-Lieutenant Ronald David Scott (born 17 October 1917) is an Argentine Naval aviator who flew for the Royal Navy’s Fleet Air Arm in the Second World War.
+Ronald David Scott (20 October 1917 – 17 April 2025) was an Argentine-born British naval aviator who flew for the Royal Navy's Fleet Air Arm during World War II.

-He was featured in the short film Buena Onda: The Tale of Ronny Scott in 2021.
+Scott was featured in the short film Buena Onda: The Tale of Ronny Scott in 2021.

 Career

 I was born in Villa Devoto, certainly, but what else could I do but go to war?
 When someone like Hitler kills the number of people he ended up massacring, I think something has to be done.
 That's what I felt.
 Beyond coming from a family of British origin, I felt it was my obligation as a human being.

-Son of a veteran soldier from Scotland and a nurse from England, in 1942 at the age of 25, Scott signed up to the Royal Navy at the British Embassy in Buenos Aires, where he fought as a volunteer until the end of the Second World War, where he was awarded the 1939-1945 Star.
+Son of a veteran soldier from Scotland and a nurse from England, in 1942 at the age of 25, Scott signed up to the Royal Navy at the British Embassy in Buenos Aires, where he fought as a volunteer until the end of the Second World War, where he was awarded the 1939–1945 Star.

-Later life
+Later life and death

 Scott later returned to Argentina where he flew as a commercial pilot for Aeroposta Argentina, flying Douglas DC-3 aircraft to Patagonia.
-When Aeroposta merged with Aerolíneas Argentinas, he continued to fly, captaining a Douglas DC4, a Comet 4 before culminating his career flying the Boeing 747.
-He retired with over 23000 flight hours under his belt.
+When Aeroposta merged with Aerolíneas Argentinas, he continued to fly, captaining a Douglas DC-4 and a Comet 4 before culminating his career flying the Boeing 747.
+He retired after logging over 23000 flight hours.

-He now lives in the Buenos Aires suburb of San Isidro, as the last surviving Spitfire pilot in Latin America.
-In 2021 he was made a life member of the Fleet Air Arm Officer's Association by Vice-Admiral Sir Adrian Johns, the former Second Sea Lord.
+Scott lived in the Buenos Aires suburb of San Isidro and was the last surviving Spitfire pilot in Latin America.
+In 2021, he was made a life member of the Fleet Air Arm Officer's Association by Vice-Admiral Sir Adrian Johns, the former Second Sea Lord.
+Scott died on 17 April 2025, at the age of 107.